demergent-labs/kybra/README.md

 Update methods expose public callable functions that are writable.
 All state changes will be persisted after the function call completes.

 Update calls go through consensus and thus return very slowly (a few seconds) relative to query calls.
-This also means they are more secure than query calls unless [certified data](https://smartcontracts.org/docs/base-libraries/certifieddata) is used in conjunction with the query call.
+This also means they are more secure than query calls unless [certified variables](https://internetcomputer.org/how-it-works/response-certification/) are used in conjunction with the query call.

 To create an update method, simply add the `update` decorator to your function.